Continuity Is a Runtime Problem

 • loops

-• continuity pressure across evolving state.
+• operational continuity across evolving state

 Which is also where things start becoming mildly unsettling.